-As the clock ticks down to the last moment when San Francisco teachers can publicly declare a district-wide strike, which could come as soon as Monday, Superintendent Maria Su is preparing for the potential fallout: school closures.
+As the clock ticks down to the last moment when San Francisco teachers can publicly declare a district-wide strike, which could come as soon as Monday, Superintendent Maria Su is preparing for the potential fallout: School closures.

-At a special school board meeting called on Tuesday night, Su asked the board to sign off on an emergency resolution that would grant her the authority to make “necessary, operational decisions” in the event of a strike.
+At a special school board meeting Tuesday night, Su asked the board to sign off on an emergency resolution that would grant her the authority to make “necessary, operational decisions” in the event of a strike.

-If teachers were to walk out of their classrooms on Monday, the resolution would allow the superintendent to hire additional security staff, in addition to commissioning transportation, food, and emergency services.
+If teachers were to walk out of their classrooms on Monday, the resolution would allow the superintendent to hire additional security staff, in addition to commissioning transportation, food and emergency services.
 Other tasks, she said, would be run by volunteers.

 The board approved the emergency powers in a 4-3 vote.
 The district did make a last-minute change, preventing Su from hiring new substitute teachers on a pay-by-day basis.
 Any substitutes hired would already need to have a current contract.